 Democrats are feeling the heat to respond to the public's overwhelming demand for Medicare for All.

-With powerful donors lined up in opposition and prominent Democrats either cagily supporting Medicare for All or actively attempting to undermine it with counterfeit legislation, it’s clear that we cannot trust the Democrats to give the people what we overwhelmingly demand.
+But with powerful donors lined up in opposition and prominent Democrats either cagily supporting Medicare for All or actively attempting to undermine it, we recognize how vulnerable the bill is to being watered down by corporate democrats.
+It's clear that we cannot trust either party to give the people what we overwhelmingly demand.

 Our job is to make it clear that we will accept nothing less than a single-payer healthcare plan that meets our campaign's five underlying principles: